Julia Warhola: Life and career in New York

-Warhola was particularly close to her youngest son, Andy Warhol.
-In 1952, she moved to New York City to be near him.
-She did not speak English well; although Andy did not speak Slovak, he understood her native language.
-Warhola enjoyed singing traditional Rusyn songs.
-She recorded herself singing folk songs, hymns, and prayers for her sons in the 1950s.
-She also did embroidery and other crafts, such as bouquets made from tin cans and crepe paper.
-During the Easter season, she decorated eggs in the Pysanka tradition.
+Warhola was especially close to her youngest son, Andy Warhol.
+In 1952, she moved to New York City to live near him while he worked as a commercial artist.
+Warhola later told a journalist that she spoke limited English and "Andy no talk Slovak, but he understands" the language.
+She enjoyed singing traditional Rusyn folk songs at home and, during the 1950s, recorded folk songs, hymns, and prayers for her sons.

 Like her son, she loved to draw, and her favorite subjects were angels and cats.
-He often used her decorative handwriting to accompany his illustrations such as the book 25 Cats Name Sam and One Blue Pussy (1957).
+He often used her decorative handwriting to accompany his illustrations, such as the book 25 Cats Name Sam and One Blue Pussy and Wild Raspberries.
 She also wrote and illustrated her own book called Holy Cats.
 Warhola was awarded a Certificate of Merit from the American Institute of Graphic Arts for designing the album cover for The Story of Moondog, featuring the musician Louis Thomas Hardin in 1957.

+By the early 1960s, Andy had transitioned from commercial illustration to silkscreen painting and emerged as a leading figure in the growing Pop art movement.
+Warhola was featured in an article on the mothers of artists in the November 1966 issue of Esquire, in which she recounted her life story and discussed her son.

-In November 1966, Andy made a movie called The George Hamilton Story, often referred to as Mrs. Warhol, which was filmed in color.
-The 66-minute film featured Warhola in her basement apartment at her son's Lexington Avenue townhouse playing "an aging peroxide movie star with a lot of husbands," including her most recent spouse, played by Warhol's lover Richard Rheem.
+During this period, Andy also produced a number of experimental films at his studio, the Factory.
+In November 1966, he filmed The George Hamilton Story, also known as Mrs. Warhol, a 66-minute color film starring Warhola as "an aging peroxide movie star with a lot of husbands."
+Her latest husband was portrayed by Warhol's companion Richard Rheem.
+Warhola had become close friends with Rheem, who lived with her at Andy's townhouse on Lexington Avenue until December 1966.
+The film was not given a public viewing.

-Warhola was featured in an article about artist mothers in the November 1966 issue of Esquire magazine.
 She attended Divine Liturgy at St Mary Byzantine Catholic Church on East 15th Street in Manhattan.